Dynamedia/oc-responsecache-plugin/README.md

     RewriteRule !^index.php index.php [L,NC]
     ```

-3. **Be sure that plugin can create/write/read "page-cache" folder in your storage path.**
+3. **Be sure that plugin can create/write/read "response-cache" folder in your storage path.**

 ### Nginx